fhyuancn/website/_pages/about.md

 Hello!
 My name is **Fenghui** (pronounced "fown-hui").

-My research advances an integrated understanding of water–carbon dynamics in natural and agricultural ecosystems under environmental variability and global change.

-I combine observations, experiments, and process-based modeling within a Model–Experiment Integration (ModEx) framework to reduce key uncertainties in predicting biogeochemical processes.
-My work places particular emphasis on the coupling of hydrological and physical processes and their implications for ecosystem resilience and agricultural sustainability.
+My work focuses on understanding water–carbon dynamics in natural and agricultural ecosystems as the environment changes.
+I combine field observations, experiments, and process-based modeling with data-driven approaches in a Model–Experiment Integration (ModEx) framework to reduce uncertainties in predicting how ecosystems respond.
+Through this work, I also engage in teaching and mentoring, helping students and collaborators develop skills in ecosystem science and modeling.

-Specifically, my research focuses on:
+Specifically, my research interests include:

-(1) Quantifying how environmental drivers, plant traits, and soil microbial processes regulate carbon cycling and water-use efficiency, particularly in environmentally sensitive systems and those undergoing land-use change (e.g., wetlands and croplands);
+(1) Quantifying how environmental drivers, plant traits, and soil microbial processes regulate carbon cycling and water-use efficiency, particularly in sensitive systems such as wetlands and croplands undergoing land-use change.

-(2) Improving process-based models by integrating field observations, manipulative experiments, and data-driven approaches to better represent water–soil–plant interactions under drought and environmental change;
+(2) Improving process-based models by integrating field observations, manipulative experiments, and data-driven approaches to better represent water–soil–plant interactions under changing environmental conditions.

-(3) Developing AI-enabled predictive frameworks to inform sustainable land management and evaluate trade-offs among land productivity, resource use, and environmental benefits.
+(3) Developing Artificial Intelligence (AI)-enabled predictive frameworks to inform sustainable land management and evaluate trade-offs among land productivity, resource use, and environmental outcomes.